PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 routing remains in the Rust instance API.

 The production `LogicalCircuitBuilder` uses a bounded three-round compile for eligible single-patch memory operations of two or more rounds.
-Its cache key contains the circuit family, complete patch geometry, measurement basis, and noise parameters, but deliberately excludes the requested memory length, patch label, qubit offset, and spatial placement.
+A separate one-round fixture supplies fused initialization/SEC and terminal families for the shallowest experiment, where ordinary initialization and pre-terminal roles cannot be overlaid as independent slices.
+Each cache key contains the circuit family, complete patch geometry, measurement basis, and noise parameters, but deliberately excludes the requested memory length, patch label, qubit offset, and spatial placement.
 Detector coordinates are translated on `DemSliceInstance` construction.
-Consequently, a later memory experiment of any supported length or placement reuses the same initialization, stationary bulk, pre-terminal, and terminal objects.
+Consequently, a later memory experiment of any supported length or placement reuses the corresponding physical family.
 `build_dem`, `build_sampler_and_decoder`, and `build_algorithm_descriptor` all
 share this provider.
-One-round memories, multiple patches, and circuits with unsupported logical gates conservatively retain the full structured fallback until their bounded families and instance mappings are implemented.
+Multiple patches and circuits with unsupported logical gates conservatively retain the full structured fallback until their bounded families and instance mappings are implemented.

 A second bounded provider covers one or more transversal H gates separated by memory segments of at least two rounds each.
 A six-round canonical fixture yields